 Nineteen states allow for a recall of a governor.
 But there is a big division in what is needed to get a recall on the ballot.
 In 11 states, including the five mentioned above, there is a political recall law.
 Under these laws, officials can face a recall for almost any reason.
 Causes of action, such as alleging actual criminal behavior or incompetence, is not required at all for the recall to move forward.

-Alaska has what I call the malfeasance or judicial recall (not to be confused with a recall of a judge) standard, requires that the petitioner show a violation of a law, lack of fitness or some manifest incompetence.
+Alaska has what I call the malfeasance or judicial recall (not to be confused with a recall of a judge) standard, which requires that the petitioner show a violation of a law, lack of fitness or some manifest incompetence.
 These laws vary greatly from state to state.
 In Illinois, only the governor is covered by recall, and in Virginia, there is no election but rather a judicial hearing.
 But all of these malfeasance standard states require an agency or the courts to hold that a specific, statutorily delineated bad act was performed by the elected official.

 The difference is clear.
 There have been six state-wide recalls in US history, all in political states.
 There have been 39 state legislative recalls.
 Only one (in Washington in 1981) was in a malfeasance standard state.